-Current state-of-the-art multiparty computation approaches to secure neural network inference require significant communication between client and server, lead to excessive runtime slowdowns, and incur large storage penalties \cite{delphi, circa, deepreduce, cryptflow, gazelle, sphynx}.
-The source of these expenses is computing nonlinear activation functions with garbled circuits, a generic multiparty computation method for securely computing functions over secret inputs \cite{gc}.
-Garbled circuits not only require significant storage for preprocessed circuits, but may also require multiple rounds of communication at inference time to encrypt, decrypt, and execute the nonlinear function.
-Concretely, individual ReLUs implemented as garbled circuits require over 2 KB of communication per scalar element during inference \cite{delphi} and impose over 17 KB of preprocessing storage per scalar element for each individual inference \cite{delphi, circa}.
-These costs make state-of-the-art neural network models prohibitively expensive to deploy: on ResNet-32, state-of-the-art multiparty computation approaches for a single secure inference require more than 300 MB of data communication \cite{delphi}, take more than 10 seconds for an individual inference \cite{delphi}, and impose over 5 GB of preprocessing storage per inference \cite{circa}.
+Current state-of-the-art multiparty computation approaches to secure neural network inference require significant communication between client and server, lead to excessive runtime slowdowns, and incur large storage penalties \citep{delphi, circa, deepreduce, cryptflow, gazelle, sphynx}.
+The source of these expenses is computing nonlinear activation functions with garbled circuits \citep{gc}.
+Garbled circuits are costly in terms of computation, communication, and storage.
+Concretely, executing ReLU activation functions using garbled circuits requires over 2 KB of communication per scalar element of the input \citep{delphi} and imposes over 17 KB of preprocessing storage per scalar element of the input \citep{delphi, circa}.
+These costs make state-of-the-art neural network models prohibitively expensive to deploy: on ResNet-32, state-of-the-art multiparty computation approaches for a single secure inference require more than 300 MB of data communication \citep{delphi}, take more than 10 seconds for an individual inference \citep{delphi}, and impose over 5 GB of preprocessing storage per inference \citep{circa}.
 These communication, runtime, and storage costs pose a significant barrier to deployment, as they degrade user experience, drain clients' batteries, induce high network expenses, and eliminate applications that require sustained real time inference.